 Pork: 5 hours

 Understanding the duration it takes for food to get digested can help you decide what you should consume to lose weight or maintain a healthy one.
 Fast-digesting foods are ideal particularly in the morning for an energy boost and near bedtime to give your digestive system time to relax.
 You can combine fast and slow foods at lunchtime when your digestive system is at its peak.
-Irrespective of all the factors that determine how long foods take to digest, eating a healthy balanced diet is one of the simplest ways to live a healthy life.
+Setting aside all the factors that determine how long foods take to digest, eating a healthy balanced diet is still one of the simplest ways to live a healthy life.